ayush51/tutorial/tutorial.md

 <a name="stealth_mode"></a>
 #### Start a session in stealth mode

 If you do not wish to have a visual button or link on your webpage, then you can use stealth mode.
-This allows vistors to initiate a Surfly session simply by pressing CTRL+ENTER.
-The vistor will then be queue'd, and the Surfly session will start as normal.
+This allows visitors to initiate a Surfly session simply by pressing CTRL+ENTER.
+The visitor will then be queue'd, and the Surfly session will start as normal.

 <a name="button_appearance"></a>
 #### Button Appearance